 I help out with the University of Bristol’s PGCE programme, sometimes as an Associate Tutor, and also by delivering training to PGCE students at the Bristol Faculty of Education.

-I am also a supervisor for the Master of Education ‘Researching Practice’ and ‘Advanced Subject Teaching’ programmes at the University of Cambridge, where I trained to be a teacher.
+I have also been a supervisor for the Master of Education ‘Researching Practice’ and ‘Advanced Subject Teaching’ programmes at the University of Cambridge, where I trained to be a teacher.

 I recently set up a pilot ‘Raising Aspirations’ project, designed to provide an introduction to historiography for state school pupils who are interested in applying to Russell Group or Oxbridge universities.